-If you are using an IPv4 IP address, enter the IP address in dotted decimal notation as prompted.
+If you are going to use an IPv4 IP address, enter the IP address in dotted decimal notation as prompted.
+As you enter a value and press Enter for a line in the following example, the next line will appear.